Protestant Coalition

-The Protestant Coalition was an Ulster loyalist political party in Northern Ireland.
+The Protestant Coalition was a minor Ulster loyalist political party in Northern Ireland.
 It was registered on 23 April 2013, and launched on 24 April at a hotel in Castlereagh, outside Belfast.
 It deregistered in November 2015 without contesting any seat.

 Background

 The launch of the Protestant Coalition followed a protracted dispute over the decision by Belfast City Council on 3 December 2012 to cease the practice of flying the Union flag throughout the year over Belfast City Hall, opting instead to fly it only on up to 20 designated days per year.
 The council decision, by 29 votes (Alliance, Sinn Féin and Social Democratic and Labour Party) to 21 (mainly Ulster Unionist Party (UUP) and Democratic Unionist Party (DUP)), had been followed by protests throughout Northern Ireland, some of which became violent.
 Protesters claimed that the flag decision was symptomatic of an erosion of respect for the identity of what they refer to as the PUL (Protestant unionist loyalist) community.